sarawithanh11235-bug/SRB-Personal-Website/README.md

 Website URL:       http://sarawithanhportfolio.tech/

-1. Start by opening 'index.html' to start navigating through the website
+1. Start by opening 'index.html' to start on the main page & to navigate through the website